Skip to main content

 Q: What types of things can be traced from the T-shirts?

-A: Generally, we like to trace line drawings.
 We analyze a graphic on a T-shirt block for the following characteristics:

-small flip flopsSize: The graphic needs to be larger than about 6 inches.
+small flip flops too small to trace on a T-shirt quilt.Size: The graphic needs to be larger than about 6 inches.
 It’s more difficult to capture the detail of a small design.
-Here, the pink block with the flip flops is too small to trace.
+Here, the pink block with the flip flops is too small to trace. but above it, we could either trace the BIG CRAB or the coral colored block with the fish.

 Complexity: The more complex a design, the less likely it will be traced.
 Typically, the more complex a graphic, the less likely it would be a line drawing.

-Line drawing vs. shading: A line drawing is a drawing done with lines that vary in width.
+Line drawing vs. Shading: A line drawing is a drawing done with lines that vary in width.
 Shading is used very little if at all in a line drawing.
 Think paint by numbers.

 A drawing done using a shading method uses the fill as part of the structure of the design.
 So, to translate this type of drawing into a line drawing, we would have to determine where lines would have to be.
 And this is difficult and it just never looks great.